 Originally the state had required each town to handle its own waste water.
-But in the 1970s as it became apparent that it was not practical.
+But in the 1970s it became apparent that this system was not practical.
 Consequently, under the supervision of the State, Danbury built a regional large treatment works and Brookfield struck a deal with Danbury to handle its wastewater output.

 The station at the corner of Kohl’s shopping center, is a low collection spot and the final stop before Danbury.
 This is known as Pump Station One.
 This area is the first area that was serviced with sewers.
 It extends from the corner of Candlewood Lake Road and Federal Road up Federal Road to Route 133.